intj-t/intj-t/README.md

 I own 962 Perpetual Licences

+Ian Fleming Collection 26 Books $20K each in value

 <a href="https://bigthink.com/surprising-science/in-1973-an-mit-computer-predicted-the-end-of-civilization-so-far-its-on-target/">In 1973, an MIT computer predicted when civilization will end</a>

 <a href="https://www.nature.com/articles/pj201764">In pursuit of Moore’s Law: polymer chemistry in action</a>